This post may contain Affiliate Links

 This year all the UK Money bloggers are getting together to encourage their readers to a make reverse advent calendar during November to donate at the beginning of December.

 It’s sad but true – more and more families in the UK are having to rely on food banks during times of financial hardship.
-Between April 2017 and March 2017 over one million three day food parcels were distributed in the U.K to families that had no other option and no idea where there next meal was coming from.
+Between April 2016 and March 2017 over one million three day food parcels were distributed in the U.K to families that had no other option and no idea where their next meal was coming from.

 Christmas can be a particularly tough time of year for those who are struggling to get by and U.K food banks often run low on supplies during the festive period.
 That’s why this year the UK Money Bloggers have got to together to encourage their readers to create a reverse advent calendar during November.
 This means parcels can be donated at the beginning of December allowing food banks plenty of time to distribute food to needy families in the run up to Christmas.